-People who never fancied themselves livestock owners are finding themselves fascinated with tiny cows.
+Mini cows are fascinating people who never fancied themselves as livestock owners.
 The United States has seen a huge surge in the popularity of miniature cattle.
 Fueling the movement is the expansion of the homesteading community and the goal of being self-sustaining.
-The pandemic only accelerated this trend.

 A common misconception is that miniature cattle are simply stunted or malnourished full-size cows.
 This is false.
-Miniature cattle are the result of generations of selective breeding and choosing selected genetics to reduce size, while promoting the best breed qualities, conformation and temperament.
+Mini cows are the result of generations of selective breeding and choosing selected genetics to reduce size, while promoting the best breed qualities, conformation and temperament.

 Why Go Small?